Skip to main content

 Setting Up Code Confluenceโ€‹

-Follow these steps to set up the ingestion engine:
+Follow these steps to set up Code Confluence:

 1. Create Project Directory and Download Configuration: